Frequently Asked Questions

 How do I get to San Pedro on Ambergris Caye?

-You will need to fly into Phillip S.W.
-Goldson International Airport (BZE) outside Belize City, Belize.
+To get to Belize, you will need to fly into Phillip S.W.
+Goldson International Airport (BZE) outside Belize City.
 Major airlines including Continental, Delta and American have daily flights from the United States.

 The easiest way to get to San Pedro on Ambergris Caye is to take a commuter flight on Tropic Air or Maya Island Air.
 They have hourly flights out of Goldson, and it takes about 15 minutes to reach San Pedro.

-You may also taxi to the water taxi terminal in Belize City.
-Once there you can take a ferry to San Pedro, about a one and a half hour ride.
-Because of the time and hassle taking a ferry, your best bet is to take a commuter flight.
+You may also take a water taxi to San Pedro, about a one and a half hour ride.
+Because of the time and hassle taking a water taxi and the cost of the cab ride to and from Goldson to the water taxi terminal, your best bet is to take a commuter flight.

 Back to Top